pybpod/pybpod-gui-plugin-soundcard/docs/source/usb-api.rst

     import numpy as np
     from pybpod_soundcard_module.module import SoundCard, SoundCommandType
     from pybpod_soundcard_module.module_api import SoundCardModule, DataType, SampleRate
+    from pybpod_soundcard_module.utils.generate_sound import generate_sound

     sound_filename = 'sound.bin'
     sound_index = 4

     # load file and read data (we are using the numpy's fromfile method)
     wave_int = np.fromfile(sound_filename, dtype=np.int32)

+    # NOTE: As an alternative, we can generate a sound dynamically with the helper method generate_sound
+    wave_int = generate_sound(sound_filename,           # optional, if given, it will save the generated sound to the hard drive fs=96000,                 # sample rate in Hz
+                              duration=4,               # duration of the sound in seconds frequency_left=1500,      # frequency of the sinusoidal signal generated in Hz for the left channel frequency_right=1200)     # frequency of the sinusoidal signal generated in Hz for the right channel

     # the with statement will call 'close' automatically at the end of the block
     with SoundCardModule() as card: